panchiniak/proc-stuff/README.md

 3. Store as metadata of a cipher proc the full URL that originated the set of recipoients. **done**

+4. Replace ProcController::extractProcIdsFromPath by ProcCsvTrait::getCsvArgument(). **wip**

-4. Allow the decryption of multiple contents in standalone mode.
+5. Allow the decryption of multiple contents in standalone mode.
 This will be reused for the next item (5). **wip**

-5. Create a new route *proc*/update/<proc IDs CSV> and its ad hoc JS library (based on d7 **proc.update_protected.js**) for performing the re-encryption of the PROCs listed at <proc IDs CSV> according to the wished lists of recipients in each Proc.
+6. Create a new route *proc*/update/<proc IDs CSV> and its ad hoc JS library (based on d7 **proc.update_protected.js**) for performing the re-encryption of the PROCs listed at <proc IDs CSV> according to the wished lists of recipients in each Proc.

 *For giving back to the Community*